Saint-Marc: Food

 Plantains, rice or pasta are staples of almost every meal.
 Seafood is also consumed regularly.
 For instance, crab, dried cod and fresh fish are available.

 Goat is perhaps the most common meat, but chicken and beef are also consumed regularly.
 Spices and spicy peppers are used abundantly in Haitian cuisine, along with sugar.

 A significant amount of produce is grown locally, specifically bananas, plantains, mangoes, cherries, corn, manioc, rice, and tomatoes.
 The typical St. Marc resident consumes a lot of fruit.
-A dish very specific to St. Marc consists of white rice with, beans sauce, and crab/goat meat mixed in, or both stuffed in lavish edible leaves named ″Lalo″ in Haitian Creole. ″Lalo″ is also significantly produced in Artibonite.
-Other dishes include bananne pesée (fried plaintains) which are accompanied with pikliz, a spicy slaw mixture that consists of carrots, cabbage, and peppers.
+A dish very specific to St. Marc consists of white rice with, beans sauce, and crab/goat meat mixed in, or both stuffed in lavish edible leaves named "Lalo" in Haitian Creole.
+"Lalo" is also significantly produced in Artibonite.
+Other dishes include bananne pesée (fried plantains, called "bannann peze" in Haitian Creole) which are accompanied with pikliz, a spicy slaw mixture that consists of finely sliced carrots, cabbage, onions or shallots, and peppers.

-Pumpkin soup is typically prepared on Sunday morning, the day dedicated to rest and devotion, as a weekly remembrance of the end of slavery.
+Pumpkin soup ("soup joumou" in Haitian Creole) is typically prepared on Sunday morning, the day dedicated to rest and devotion, as a weekly remembrance of the end of enslavement.
 It usually consists of several types of meat, potatoes, and carrots.
 Fresh fish, typically sole, is also consumed regularly.
 This fish is cooked over an open fire with a mayonnaise-based marinade mixed with various spices.

 ″Riz au lait″ is a common dessert, essentially a rice pudding made with cinnamon, milk, sugar, and butter.
 Other Creole-named desserts include dous makos (Haitian fudge), dous kokoye (homemade coconut candy), pen patat (sweet potato bread), pen diri (rice bread), etc.